 Rafters and kayakers flock to this locale for the epic

 white water rapids.
-Since they range
+They range

 kayaker, they will be happy to know there are three miles of hiking trails that

 wander throughout the park.
 The River Trail is a beautiful hike that lets your